oayanda/Devops-Tooling-Website-Solution/project_7.md

 ![mount](/images/13.png)

-Configure access to the NFS server for clients(wwebservers) within the same subnet (In this case the Subnet CIDR is 172.31.16.0/20)
+Configure access to the NFS server for clients(webservers) within the same subnet (In this case the Subnet CIDR is 172.31.80.0/20)

 Open the exports file and add the mounts to be accessable (on web server cidr address)